-Plants: My Newbie Top Tips & Starter Kit Must-Haves for Houseplant Care!
+Plants: My Newbie Top Tips and Starter Kit Must-Haves for Houseplants!

 A few weeks ago, I shared my first post on becoming a (proper) houseplant mama, and after doing so a few of you got in touch to ask what I have in my “toolkit” when it comes to houseplant care.
 Whilst I’m no expert, I do have some experience based on my own trials and errors.
 I’m pretty pleased with the fact that over the past few years I’ve probably only killed in the region of two plants!

 I really enjoy gardening and looking after houseplants, but it’s only over the past year or so that I’ve been able to get back into it properly.
 Our house is now full of houseplants, although I wouldn’t go as far as to say it’s a jungle (much to Sharon’s disagreement!).
 It’s looking so lovely.
 At least one positive thing from lockdown is that we’ve made our house a little greener and more oxygenated!